ebuxheli/enos_trains/README.md

 # Replication 2

-Replicating models and figures in "Causal effect of intergroup contact on exclusionary attitudes" by Ryan D. Enos
+This is the beginnings of a replication of the models and figures in the publication, "Causal effect of intergroup contact on exclusionary attitudes" by Ryan D. Enos.

+You can find the original article, replication data, and code here in the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DOP4UB).